 Oftentimes, a waste route driver will notify a customer of one or more overfill charges before an upcoming bill to give them the opportunity to avoid the charges if they’ll simply increase their service level right away.

-Unfortunately, without vigilant management of the category, the service increases go unchecked.
+Unfortunately, without vigilant waste expense management in this category, the service increases go unchecked.
 But if questioned at the time, increased service frequencies would have been found as not truly warranted; in many cases, the overfill charges were dubious to begin with—either avoidable or rare.